Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 2. A pneumonia image may include a few things: areas of cloudiness/opacity in several concentrated areas or one large area.
 You may also see a general pattern of opacity that obscures the structure of the lungs, heart and diaphragm.

 ![Healthy_Example](https://github.com/Harini-Pavithra/AI-Product-Manager-Nanodegree/blob/main/Create%20a%20Medical%20Image%20Annotation%20Job/Screenshots/Healthy_Example.png)
-          some characteristics of a healthy image: a clear lung area
+         <p align="center"> some characteristics of a healthy image: a clear lung area </p>

 ![Pneumonia_Examples](https://github.com/Harini-Pavithra/AI-Product-Manager-Nanodegree/blob/main/Create%20a%20Medical%20Image%20Annotation%20Job/Screenshots/Pneumonia_Examples.png)
-                    Examples of pneumonia symptoms: (Left) a concentrated, opaque area in the lungs, (Right) multiple, smaller opaque areas throughout the lung                                                                       area and any diaphragm shadow is obscured.
+            <p align="center"> Examples of pneumonia symptoms: (Left) a concentrated, opaque area in the lungs, (Right) multiple, smaller opaque areas throughout the lung       area and any diaphragm shadow is obscured. </p>

 Note: we may download the above images for use in our annotator Instructions, if we want to.